 We all know what a hobby is.
 It is an activity done regularly in one’s leisure time for pleasure.
 Agree or not, in our leisure we reveal what kind of people we are.
 Let’s start with a simple thought.

-What is your hobby?
-Well, before you fix one, if your hobby involves engaging in creative and artistic pursuits, then my regards to you, as you are in the minority of people in the world who actually take hobbies seriously.
+Well, before you fix one if your hobby involves engaging in creative and artistic pursuits, then my regards to you, as you are in the minority of people in the world who actually take hobbies seriously.

-Just a quick search on list of hobbies would give you a glimpse of what am I trying to convey here.
+Just a quick search on the list of hobbies would give you a glimpse of what am I trying to convey here.
 I remember the times when hobbies meant simple habits like playing football or reading a book or something simple.
 Even reading a book, in most places nowadays, means a kindle book.
 E-books can never replace or give the same pleasure as the real hard copies.

-Golf is of course a beautiful game.
-But when someone says golfing is their hobby, you can well know how not so feasible it is to have a golf club of yourself, or even rent it out to play.
+Golf is, of course, a beautiful game.
+But when someone says golfing is their hobby, you can well know how not so feasible it is to have a golf club of yourself or even rent it out to play.
 A friend of mine is pursuing his hobby of shooting, gun shooting, and it quite amazes me how good it is to do something you like.

 One theory of this present world is, when your grandfather was young, he would have worked to feed the family; your father would have played street games; you would have played personal computer games or play stations; your kid would jump into advanced virtual reality and games.
-This may change on everyone’s position in the society, for example your father might be the grandpa of this theory and you take up the father role.
+This may change on everyone’s position in the society, for example, your father might be the grandpa of this theory and you take up the father role.
 And this goes on.

 Though this doesn’t apply for everyone out there, money does have its say in most people’s hobbies.
 Money is hence inevitably, directly proportional to your hobby.
 On a funny note, raise your kids to be a PC gamer, and they’ll never have money for drugs.